ZiaUrRehman-bit/Complete-Git-and-GitHub-Tutorial-for-Beginners/README.md

 We will learn about Git and GitHub in detail from scratch.

 ## Git
-`Version control system is a tool that helps to track changes in code` `Git is a Version Control System.`
+`Version control system is a tool that helps to track changes in code`<be>
+`Git is a Version Control System.`